A rental provider (landlord) can increase the rent for their property, but there are rules about what they can do.

 Rental agreements that have an end date are fixed-term agreements.
 Most go for 5 years or less.

-Rental providers can only increase the rent if the rental agreement says they can.
+Rental providers can only increase the rent if the rental agreement says they can, and only as often as the rules below allow.
 Otherwise, they must wait until the end of the agreement.

 If the agreement does say rent can be increased, there are rules about how often:

 - for agreements that started before 19 June 2019, the rent can’t be increased more than once every 6 months

 - for rental agreements that started on or after 19 June 2019, the rent can’t be increased more than once every 12 months

 - for rental agreements for rooming houses and residential or caravan parks starting after 29 March 2021, the rent can’t be increased more than once every 12 months.